PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow- import-blocked suites pass.
 Characterize the option-dependent transpose-unary fanout cluster and its shared scope next.

+That option-dependent cluster is now characterized without production changes.
+It has four ordered runner slots and one fresh shared pass-state scope per invocation.
+Layout-transpose and unary-passthrough cleanup are controlled by separate keyword-only options; unary-fanout and unary-binary-fanout cleanup always run.
+The attention-recovery callback exercises the default `False`/`True` combination, while the direct post-QDQ boundary explicitly uses `True`/`False`.
+Focused contracts freeze both active sequences, all ModelIR/ layout/diagnostics/scope arguments, both outer placements, and the callback identity.
+The eventual phase should keep options outside its frozen context, derive variant-specific expected IDs, and construct one fresh shared scope for each build.